 Low-sugar mint steamers are the perfect alternative to hot cocoa when your kids want something warm and festive to drink!

 Hey there, party people!
 Ok, so I know what you're thinking: holy ca-freakin'-nnoli, Stephanie.
 A Christmas post?
-It's not even Thanksgiving - in fact, there's still a decomposing pumpkin on my porch from Halloween! <– No?
+It's not even Thanksgiving - in fact, there's still a decomposing pumpkin on my porch from Halloween! <-- No?
 Just me then.
 Ok, moving on.

 I love adding a fun drink or treat to some of our Advent calendar activities, like watching Christmas movies or decorating the tree.
 It just makes everything more special.
-I also love that my kids feel like this drink is a treat, but I know that it has a fraction of the sugar of hot cocoa, which is a total mom score. 😉
+I also love that my kids feel like this drink is a treat, but I know that it has a fraction of the sugar of hot cocoa mix, which is a real mom win. 😉

 Another li'l added bonus?
 My kids get such a kick out of using the milk frother (not absolutely necessary, but I highly recommend it - that foam is good times, my friends).

 Here are the answers to a few questions I thought you might have!